-The Lavince headphones are very comfortable to use in bed, with a stretchy and breathable fabric headband to keep the speakers in place.
-They work wirelessly with Bluetooth, which is more convenient to use in bed than wired headphones.
+The Lavince headphones are very comfortable to wear in bed, with a stretchy and breathable fabric headband to keep the speakers in place.

 - Machine washable.

-- The obvious buttons on the forehead look unusual.
+- Control panel buttons on the forehead may appear unconventional.

-- It’s fiddly to put the components back in after washing (it took me four minutes when I timed it).
+- It’s fiddly to reinsert the components after washing (it took me four minutes when I timed it).

 This article contains the same key points, but I’ve organized it better to make it easier to scan through.
 I don’t write about the unboxing as I think that’s infinitely more interesting to watch than read.
 But I do include additional information about the headphones that I’ve discovered since filming.

 The Lavince headphones come in a small box.
 Inside, you’ll find the fabric headphones, a small charging cable (more on that below), some instructions, and a contact card if you need to use the warranty.

 The headphones work via Bluetooth, which is great if you prefer not to have a cable in bed with you.
 There’s no backup wired option though, so if you forget to charge them up, you can’t use them until you do.

 They work with Apple and Android devices, and connecting is straightforward.
 Just hold the middle button down on the front of the headband, and connect them to your phone or tablet.

 It was easy to do, and my partner could also connect to her device to borrow them once I disconnected.
 I didn’t have any issues with random disconnection, which is always a plus.

 For me, this is one of the main reasons to use these headphones.
 I really like how you can listen to music in bed without worrying about getting tangled in the cable in the middle of the night after changing positions while you sleep.